Kenneth A. Spencer Lecture: Jose Antonio Vargas

 Jose Antonio Vargas, Journalist, Filmmaker, Immigrant Rights Advocate

 Jose Antonio Vargas is a Pulitzer Prize-winning journalist, Emmy-nominated filmmaker, and a leading voice for the human rights of immigrants.
 He is a founder and chief executive officer of Define American, the nation’s leading nonprofit media organization that fights injustice and anti-immigrant hate through the power of storytelling.
-He is the author of the forthcoming memoir, Dear America: Notes of an Undocumented Citizen, to be published by HarperCollins, fall 2018.
+He is the author of the memoir, Dear America: Notes of an Undocumented Citizen, published by HarperCollins in 2018.

 In 2011, the New York Times Magazine published a groundbreaking essay by Vargas in which he revealed and chronicled his life in America as an undocumented immigrant.
 A year later, he appeared on the cover of TIME magazine worldwide with fellow undocumented immigrants in a follow-up cover story.
 He then produced a directed Documented, a documentary feature film on his undocumented experience.
 Broadcasted on CNN and streamed on Netflix, the film received a 2015 NAACP Image Award nomination for Outstanding Documentary.
 In 2015, MTV aired White People, an Emmy-nominated television special he produced and directed on what it means to be young and white in a demographically changing America.